epctex-support/darkweb-scraper/README.md

 If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of what is wrong.

-## Deep Web Export
+## Dark Web Export

 During the run, the actor stores results into a dataset.
 Each item is a separate item in the dataset.

 You can manage the results in any languague (Python, PHP, Node JS/NPM).
-See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Deep Web actor.
+See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Dark Web actor.

 ## Scraped Properties

-The structure of each item in Deep Web Scaper looks like this:
+The structure of each item in Dark Web Scaper looks like this:

 ### Item Detail